wengxt/qcloud/README.md

-QCloud is a general Qt Library that provides access to all kinds of open API network disk/storage, such as dropbox, wuala and so on.
+QCloud is a general Qt Library licensed under GPLv2+ that provides access to all kinds of open API network disk/storage, such as dropbox, and so on.

 In order to provides general usage, it can also launch a daemon and interact application with DBus interface.